Please enter a destination

 The Green Park Boutique Hotel perfectly captures traditional Lao style and contemporary Lao architecture.
 A combination of historic and modern designs within a magnificent setting creates an elegant, luxurious and relaxing atmosphere.
 Stylish guest rooms have rich wooden floors, delicate Lao silks draped over teakwood furniture and modern conveniences such as free wireless internet access.
 Sit in Nong Chanh Park, the biggest park in Vientiane and take a brief walk to major tourist sites like the Morning Market.
 Secluded without being isolated, The Green Park is undoubtedly a groundbreaking boutique property that is worth discovering.

 Lao cuisine relies heavily on the freshest produce and incorporates a range of intriguing flavours, many unfamiliar to the western palate.
 You will begin with an early morning tour of Luang Prabang's major food market where you will have the opportunity to investigate these ingredients and explain their uses.
-You will then later learn how to pound your ingredients in a mortar & pestle, and cook over and open fire.
-Recipes are provided for you to take back home!
+You will then later learn how to pound your ingredients in a mortar and pestle, and cook over an open fire.
+Recipes are provided for you to take back home.

 A Baci is a ceremony to make good luck for a person or event.
 It is held when people are promoted in their work, move into a new house, or start a new job.
 Unique to Lao culture, a Baci involves transferring good luck through blessed strings that are tied to one's wrist.
 The strings must stay attached for at least three days for the good luck to remain.
 Baci starts at around 4pm and is organized in a Lao teakwood house, then afterwards you will enjoy a Lao buffet dinner.